nspilman/the-bahblag-gatsby/src/pages/blog/2019-03-25-two-days-in-milan.md

 From there, it was on to the moment we've all been waiting for - the Last Supper.

 ## The Last Supper

+We arrived at the church and were distributed our tickets.
+Our tickets were only valid for a 15 minute period, after which we'd be ushered out.
+The Last Supper is painted on the wall of this church.
+The work is breathetaking, though good to note that due to the methods used, a variety of environmental factors, and intentional damage, very little of the original painting remains today despite numerous restoration attempts, the last being completed in 1999.

+The Last Super tells the story of the Passover Seder held the night before Judas betrays Jesus, and was significantly larger than we'd expected.
+The figures in the painting are three times the size of normal people, but through perspective work, Jesus and the rest of the Supper guests appear to be in the room with you.

 ![](/img/milano/dayTwoLastSupper1.jpg)
 ![](/img/milano/dayTwoLastSupper2.jpg)
 ![](/img/milano/dayTwoLastSupper3.jpg)
 ![](/img/milano/dayTwoLastSupper4.jpg)

+Once our 15 minutes were up, we high-tailed it over to La Scala Opera House to see the museum and take a picture of the inside.

 ##Inside La Scala

+My Aunt and Uncle played in the La Scala orchestra in the 70s, so it felt familiar touring the opera house.
+Once we photosgraphed the theater itself, we quickly toured the museum before going back to the mall and finding a very late lunch.

 ![](/img/milano/dayTwoInsideLaScala1.jpg)
 ![](/img/milano/dayTwoInsideLaScala2.jpg)
 ![](/img/milano/dayTwoInsideLaScala3.jpg)